franreyn/mat142-ebook/README.md

 ### Button Styles

 `.exmple-answer`
-This class is used as an extra selection option to ensure that the answer buttons for example sections have a border around them when expanded.
+This class is used for example answers to have a border around them when expanded.
+(Add to div with the class .`js-to-expand` for correct usage)

 ### Text Styles